Frequently Asked Questions

 Each L2L program is tailored to suit the particular needs of our schools, so the scope of the program is determined by the School Coordinator, in collaboration with their designated L2L Trainer.
 On average, elementary schools usually have 10-15 tutors involved in L2L programming, while secondary schools usually have 15-20 tutors involved.
 Each of these tutors usually supports 1 peer.

-Some secondary schools who offer the course “Leadership and Peer Support” (GPP30) as a grade 11 open course embed L2L in this credit.
 It is the School Coordinator’s responsibility to decide whether it is feasible to offer L2L programming in this way.
+In some schools, L2L is embedded into the Grade 11 leadership course.

 Many L2L tutors have used their peer tutoring hours with L2L towards their community service graduation requirements or for course credit.
 If you are a participating L2L Tutor and want to learn more about this option, speak with your L2L School Coordinator.